Bringing Your Students Back to Earth.

 Learn why you should recycle, what you can recycle, where it goes after you drop it off and what products are made from your recycled materials.
 Students will be able to join in the Recycling Relay game.

 What roles do trees play in everyday life?
 Our Naturalist will lead your class through the life cycle of a tree, basic tree ID and facts about our forest friends.
 Students will get to meet some of our arboreal friends up close.

 Toxins, Tails, Teeth, and Talons

 Many native animals have adaptations that help them survive in the wild.
 Students will learn the amazing adaptations of predators and prey that live in our back doors!
 A short craft at the end of the lesson will let everyone show off their new knowledge.

 Animals leave many clues behind that we often overlook.
 Learn how bones, fur, scat, rubbings and other subtle clues can identify what animals have crossed right by where you’re standing!
 This interactive program includes a short walk so students can put their detective skills to the test.

 Whoo Gives a Hoot?

 What makes our nocturnal hooting neighbors so awesome?
 Learn about our native species and what makes them unique.
-What better way to finish up the program than to dissect an owl pellet and then meet a live owl up-close.
+What better way to finish up the program than to meet a live owl up-close.

 A visit to the Park isn’t complete without a hike with a naturalist.
 There are a variety of trails for all ages and activity levels.